About Dhulikhel

 Accommodation in Dhulikhel

-In the old city hotel pickings are very limited and much more along the lines of guest houses.
-If Dhulikhel ever picks up popularity similarly to Nagarkot this area is sure to become full of boutique style guesthouses.
+In the old city, hotel pickings are very limited and much more along the lines of guesthouses.
+If Dhulikhel ever picks up popularity similarly to Nagarkot, this area is sure to become full of boutique-style guesthouses.

-One thing to be careful of when booking online is that "some" hotels often say they are in Dhulikhel whereas they are actually no where near the town itself.
+One thing to be careful of when booking online is that "some" hotels often say they are in Dhulikhel, whereas they are actually nowhere near the town itself.

-Dwarika’s Resort is one of the more genuine resorts offering some of the best
+Dwarika’s Resort is one of the more genuine resorts offering some of the best services and facilities in all of Nepal.
+You will be pampered and catered to here.

 Panorama View Lodge Resort is located near the Kali Shrine with stunning views of the Himalayan mountains.
-While the rooms are nothing special (dated) the views on a clear day are.
-Due to this alone it’s worth checking out.
+While the rooms are nothing special (dated), the views on a clear day are.
+Due to this alone, it’s worth checking out.

 Nepal Guidebook Kathmandu Valley Heritage Walks Guidebook